 Sadly I hit a dead end for a while as I looked into its color spectrum, pixel distributions, negatives, decoder scans, etc. Having already tried the common decoding techniques to no avail, I decided to change my strategy and start observing the physical characteristics of the puzzle itself.

 No (pixel) row is ever populated with the same color.
 This was the strangest characteristic.
 Every row there is a switch between two colors.
-If no row is ever completely filled with a consistent, single color, does this mean that there is some sort of limit to the length of the contiguous pattern?
+If no row is ever completely filled with a consistent single color, then does this mean that there is some sort of limit to the length of the contiguous pattern?

 And once we run the decoder against the image, we get the following message.